 Due to the Covid-19 Pandemic the Planning Board process as described below has been modified.
-Please contact Town Planner Chris Kehoe at 914-734-1081 for further information.
+Please contact Director of Planning Chris Kehoe at 914-734-1081 for further information.

 Members of the Cortlandt Planning Board (appointed by the Town Board)